sdh07/X-Creation-Prompts/Meta Prompt.md

 23.	/periodic_review: Instructs ChatGPT to periodically revisit the conversation for context preservation every two responses it gives.
 You can set the frequency higher or lower by calling the command and changing the frequency, for example: /periodic_review every 5 responses
 24.	/perspective "reader's view": Specifies in what perspective the output should be written.
 Example: /perspective "first person"
 25.	/possibilities N: Generates N distinct rewrites of the prompt.
 Example: /possibilities 3
-26.	/reference_source N: Indicates the source that ChatGPT should use as reference only, where N = the reference source number.
-Example: /reference_source 2: {text}
+26.	/reference_source Name: Indicates the source that ChatGPT should use as reference only, where Name = the reference source name.
+Example: /reference_source Role Template: {text}
 27.	/revise_prompt: Revise the generated prompt based on user feedback.
 28.	/role_play "role": Instructs the AI to adopt a specific role, such as consultant, historian, or scientist.
 Example: /role_play "historian"
 29.	 /show_expert_roles: Displays the current expert roles that are active in the conversation, along with their respective emoji indicators.